The Jaclyne Witte Boyden Award honors and recognizes exemplary service by staff in support of health professions

 - Excludes Office of Medical Education (OME), School of Medicine staff.
 OME staff are eligible for the Exceptional Service in Medical Education Award

-- Contributes above and beyond their job description to activities, programs or events resulting in increased educational value for learners.
+- Contributes to their job description for activities, programs or events resulting in increased educational value for learners.

 - Serves as a role model for teamwork and service to others.